-Both Native Americans and skilled midwives have use this herb for hundreds of years.
+Both Native Americans and skilled midwives have used this herb for hundreds of years.
 It is native to North America, but grows best in eastern Canada and the United States.
 Because of its popularity and the human desire to profit, this herb is now threatened.
-In fact wild harvesting of this herb is pushing it ever closer to the endangered list.
-This herb goes by many names; Helonias (more popular in Europe), blazing star and sometimes fairywand.
+In fact, wild harvesting of this herb is pushing it ever closer to the endangered list.
+This herb goes by many names; Helonias (more popular in Europe), blazing-star, devil’s bit and sometimes fairy wand.

-In 2001 alone, wild crafted (wild harvesting) False Unicorn Rt. sold for $35-$50 a pound, with annual sales of $700,000.00.
+In 2001 alone, wildcrafted (harvested from the wild) False Unicorn Rt. sold for $35-$50 a pound, with annual sales of $700,000.00.
 That was 13,500 pounds of the rhizome wild crafted in one year.
 In 2003, this herb was selling for up to $65 a pound.
 As demand grows, so does the price.
-As the decline of this herb increases it drives the price up as well; the herb becomes more and more difficult to find.
-Today, most medicinal botanical companies have stopped purchasing this herb for their products.Actions As A Fertility Herb
+The continued decline of this herb drives the price up as well, making the herb more and more difficult to find.
+Today, most medicinal botanical companies have stopped purchasing this herb for their products.

-For hundreds of years this herb has been used for women with recurrent miscarriages related to uterine and cervical weakness.
+For hundreds of years, this herb has been used for women with recurrent miscarriages related to uterine and cervical weakness.
 It has also been used to heal women with uterine prolapse (where the uterus comes through the cervix into the vaginal opening).
-There was a case report that showed that when given a tincture of False Unicorn Rt. every hour during threatened miscarriage, bleeding and cramping were stopped, while human chorionic gonotropin (HCG) levels rose.
-False Unicorn may also be valuable in aiding women with low to no cervical mucous as well as women with amenorrhea (absent menstruation).
+There was a case report that showed that when given a tincture of False Unicorn Rt. every hour during threatened miscarriage, bleeding and cramping were stopped, while human chorionic gonadotropin (HCG) levels rose.
+False Unicorn may also be valuable in aiding women with low to no cervical mucus, as well as women with amenorrhea (absent menstruation).
 It is very helpful when there is stagnation of the uterus or ovaries present; some signs of this can be dark, sluggish, clotty menstrual blood.

 Making Smart Choices When Choosing Herbs for Healing

 False Unicorn Rt. should only be used under the supervision of a skilled herbalist, naturopathic physician or midwife.
 It also should only be chosen when all other herbs have failed to produce desired results and has been prescribed by a qualified herbalist, ND or midwife.
-If one of these practitioners suggests you use this herb or a formula containing this herb be sure to ask them where this herb was sourced, meaning where did it come from?
+If one of these practitioners suggests you use this herb or a formula containing this herb, be sure to ask them where this herb was sourced, meaning where did it come from?
 If they say it was wildcrafted, ask if there is another herb that could be use in place of this plant.

 Our world is always changing.
 Modernized societies are taught to consume and consume all resources available, without much understanding about balance and sustainability.
-Because of over harvesting of False Unicorn Rt. and many other popular medicinal herbs, the threatened plant species list is growing.
+Because of over-harvesting of False Unicorn Rt. and many other popular medicinal herbs, the threatened plant species list is growing.
 Before choosing any medicinal herb or herbal blend, first research about each individual herb.
-Be sure that the plants were ethically wild crafted or grown organically.
+Be sure that the plants were ethically wildcrafted or grown organically.
 As I said before, if an herb that you use often or are interested in is on the threatened, at-risk, or to-watch list, ask an herbalist or ND in your area for good alternatives.